 The Conference is a unique opportunity to network while getting a behind-the-scenes look at the conference.
 You will be a key person in making this Conference a great event.
 Volunteering for this event is also a very good chance to develop your career.
 Many future employees will value the fact that you volunteered for the organization of an academic event such as this.

 Hellenic American College students who volunteer will receive free entrance to the Conference and access to lunch and coffee breaks.

 Volunteers from other institutions will receive a 50% discount on their registration fees, if they work at least two shifts on at least two days.

 All volunteers will receive a certificate attesting their work at the Conference, and their name will appear on the Conference website acknowledging their contribution.

 Any university or college student (graduate or undergraduate) 18 years or older can serve as a volunteer .

 How much time will I need to devote?

-Volunteers will be needed to attend a 2-hour orientation session in September and carry out at least two shifts (4 hours each) for at least two days during the days of the Conference 23rd-25th of September 2016.
+Volunteers will be needed to attend an orientation session in September and carry out at least two shifts (4 hours each) on at least two days before (September 20th) or during the Conference (September 21-23, 2018).

 What will be asked of me as a volunteer?